nathanielBellamy/leetcode/README.md

 	- give myself something to work on while taking a break from GrooveJr

 - Create for myself excuses to use and to learn more C++.

+- It's more fun than Wordle (no shade).